pachopka/seasonep/README.md

 ## Getting Started

 All needed packages I've installed locally, just to make my hands dirty, but I believe the same goal could be achieved using Google Colab.
-You can use this awesome tutorial [Similarity Search with Redis as a Vector Database](https://github.com/RedisVentures/redis-vss-getting-started/blob/main/vector_similarity_with_redis.ipynb)
+You can use this awesome tutorial [Similarity Search with Redis as a Vector Database](https://github.com/RedisVentures/redis-vss-getting-started/blob/main/vector_similarity_with_redis.ipynb) as an example of how to use Redis as Vector database on Google Colab, but you will just need to bring your own dataset.

 ### Prerequisites